How to Invest in Foreign Currency

 Investing in Foreign Currency Directly

 You can directly buy and sell individual currencies on margin through a foreign exchange brokerage.
-With an initial deposit as low as $300 to $500, investors can buy currencies with margin levels ranging from 50:1 to more than 10,000:1.
+With an initial deposit as low as $50, investors can buy currencies with margin levels of 50 to 1.
 Keep in mind though, greater leverage obtained by using margin also translates to increased volatility and risk of larger losses.

 Take the time to review and select a high-quality forex broker since the forex market does not enjoy as stringent regulations as those of the U.S. equity markets.
 In particular, avoid foreign brokers that may not be regulated by international authorities.

 As an investor, you may want to use currency hedges to protect against losses stemming from currency movements.
 For example, if you see opportunities in Europe you may want to hedge against losses in the euro relative to the U.S. dollar, which could erase any gains.
 The downside is that currency hedging removes some of the benefits of diversification.

 Popular currency-hedged funds include:

 - WisdomTree Japan Hedged Equity Fund (DXJ)